 "Offside position" and "Offside" are not the same.
 It is not against the rules to be merely in an offside position.
-It is against the rules to be "offside."
+It is against the rules to be "offside".
 A basic principle from the earliest days of soccer is that attacks have to go through the other team -- you cannot station a player behind the other team and pass the ball over everybody to him/her.
 A player commits the offside infraction if she is (a) involved in active play while (b) in an offside position.

-a) A player is in an "offside position" if he/she is all of these things:
+- a) A player is in an "offside position" if he/she is all of these things: - In the opponents' half of the field, and b) A player is involved in active play (participating is a term often used) if she does any one of these:

-- In the opponents' half of the field, and - Ahead of the ball (closer to the opponents' goal line than the ball), and - Ahead of the second-last defender (usually, the last defender is the keeper, and the second-last is the deepest fullback) and - He/She is not receiving a throw-in, corner kick, or goal kick (those three are exempt).
+- Ahead of the ball (closer to the opponents' goal line than the ball), and - Ahead of the second-last defender (usually, the last defender is the keeper, and the second-last is the deepest fullback) and - He/She is not receiving a throw-in, corner kick, or goal kick (those three are exempt).